-French Studies is taught by the Department of European Languages and Cultures, and ranks 4th in the Complete University Guide, 2017.
-Our distinctive approach enables you to acquire high-level language skills and a thorough understanding of French cultures and societies within a global context and includes an international placement year where you will study abroad.
+French Studies is taught by the Department of Languages and Cultures.
+Our approach enables you to acquire high-level language skills and a thorough understanding of French cultures and societies within a global context and includes an international placement year where you will study abroad.

 Your first year comprises an exploration of the French language and its cultural context.
 Alongside this, you will study two minor subjects of your choice, one of which may be another language.

 Building on your language skills in Year 2, you will also study France’s culture, politics and history in more depth, as well as selecting courses which are international in scope and promote a comparative understanding of Europe and beyond.